-If you notice changes in your cat’s litterbox contents, or your cat suddenly begins avoiding using the litterbox, make a vet appointment to rule out any physical problems.
+If you notice changes in your cat’s litterbox contents, or your cat suddenly begins avoiding using the litterbox, don’t assume it’s a behaviral problem.
+Make a vet appointment to rule out any physical problems.
 Once health problems are resolved, your cat may be hesitant to use the litterbox.

 Cats often associate the litterbox with pain after having an infection, urinary crystals or other kidney/bladder problem.
 If you experience this with your cat, it may be necessary to do retraining.